- Island RTL

 Of course any other custom, third party or open source C APIs can be imported using FXGen.

 WebAssembly supports two common project goals:

 In addition to these two "application" project types, you can of course also createprojects.
-As on the other platforms, static libraries compile to a binary file that can then be used from other (Browser or Node.js) application projects, to share code.
+As on the other platforms, static libraries compile to a binary file that can then be used from other (Browser or Node.js) application projects, to share and re-use code.

 - Working with the Browser APIs & the Document Object Model (DOM)

 - Deploying and Shipping WebAssembly Projects

 Development, Deployment and Debugging

 Development of Island apps for WebAssembly is supported in Visual Studio, Fire and Water.
 The Google Chrome browser needs to be installed to debug WebAssembly Web Modules in a website context, and Node.js is required to debug Node.js modules.